safaadook/DocAI/README.md

 # DocAI

-#### DocAI is an AI powered website designed to provide college students with quick medical diagnoses and locations of nearby healthcare facilities.
+#### DocAI is an AI-powered website designed to provide college students with quick medical diagnoses and efficiently locate nearby healthcare facilities.